-- 1. To award an individual Task Order, the Agency must solicit competitive bids from all four contractors on the TOC.
-The Agency must receive at least two responsive, bona fide bids in response to its solicitation.
-If one or more TOC contractors declines to provide a bid, the Agency must document that fact. - 2.
-The Agency must award the Task Order to the contractor providing the lowest quote within the Task Order dollar limits.
-The Agency shall make this award using the Construction Services Task Order (SE-690).
+- 1. To award an individual Task Order, the Agency must solicit competitive bids from all four (4) Contractors on the TOC.
+OSE recommends the Agency remind the Contractors of the dollar limits of the Task Orders before requesting the quotes. - 2.
+The Agency must receive at least two (2) responsive, bona fide bids in response to its solicitation.
+If one or more TOC Contractors declines to provide a bid, the Agency must document that fact. - 3.
+The Agency must award the Task Order to the Contractor providing the lowest quote as long as the lowest quote is within the Task Order dollar limits. - 4.
+If the lowest quote for a Task Order is below the \$90,000 limit, the Task Order must be withdrawn.
+The Agency must follow the Small Purchase method found in Chapter 8 to re-quote the project.
+The TOC Contractors cannot be invited to quote the Small Purchase; however, if the Small Purchase is advertised in SCBO, the Agency may accept a quote from any of their Task Order Contractors.